Video ‘All she wanted was a hug’: Camper found alive after she goes missing for weeks

 ‘All she wanted was a hug’: Camper found alive after she goes missing for weeks

-Tiffany Slaton, 27, was reported missing by her family on April 29.
+Tiffany Slaton was reported missing by her family on April 29.
 She was found in a cabin, 45 miles from where she was last seen, according to the Fresno County Sheriff's Office.

 May 15, 2025